 What was the most surprising question you were asked at your grad school interview?

-I just remember a very strong, very negative reaction when I mentioned the movie GATTACA.
-So maybe leave that out of any commentary!…A male genetic counseling graduate I know was asked at a job interview by a male doctor why he didn’t want to go on to medical school.
-Somehow my student suspected that same question was not asked of the female applicants.Andrea Forman (@AForman_CGC)
+I just remember a very strong, very negative reaction when I mentioned the movie Gattaca.
+So maybe leave that out of any commentary…A male genetic counseling graduate I know was asked by a male doctor during an interview why he didn’t want to go to medical school.
+Somehow this student suspected that same question was not asked of the female applicants.Andrea Forman (@AForman_CGC)

 I was asked by a male doctor why I didn’t apply to med school.
 My answer?
 ‘Because I want to be a genetic counselor, not a doctor.’Matt Tschirgi (@Matt_Tschirgi)

-The interviewer pulled this TIME magazine cover out of a drawer and then asked ‘What do you think about this?’
-Before I could answer, he oddly put the magazine back into the drawer as if he wasn’t supposed to show it to me.
+The interviewer pulled this TIME magazine cover out of a drawer and then asked, ‘What do you think about this?’
+Before I could answer, he oddly put the magazine back in the drawer as if he wasn’t supposed to show it to me.
 I still have no clue what that was about.Mitchell Dillon (@mdillonCGC)

 What advice can you offer applicants in the interview stage?

 Think about what unique experiences make you stand out and mention them.
-I was probably one of only a few applicants with a theater background, and I discussed how it helped me learn professionalism, memorization, how to work under stress, and public speaking skills!Anna Victorine
+I was probably one of only a few applicants with a theater background.
+I discussed how it helped me learn professionalism, memorization, how to work under stress, and public speaking skills!Anna Victorine

 Biggest piece of advice for students going through the application process is to be patient and kind with yourself.
 It can be a stressful, frustrating year, and you are doing your best!Kennedy Borle (@kennedyborle)